 When we returned to the classroom, we illustrated and labeled the living and nonliving components on a T chart in our science journals.

 I taught kindergarten for 7 years in Grand Prairie ISD.
-This is my 8th year teaching and I'm so excited to be teaching 1st grade science and 4th grade math in the very first public university education model charter school!
+This will be my 2nd year teaching 1st grade science and 4th grade math in the very first public university education model charter school!
 I am married to Joshua and we have two sons Logan and Lucas.
 My stepson Justin lives with my inlaws in Weatherford.
 I am a huge Alabama Crimson Tide fan...Roll Tide!